mvolz/wikidata-citoid-gadget/README.md

 Wikidata Reference Tool
 ========================

 Tool for making it easier to add references on Wikidata, with help of the Citoid service.
+This branch uses an open refine wikidata api and is only usable on wikidata for that reason.

 ## Install